 By the 1970s, modern skyscrapers permanently change the feel of the Financial District, but Fraunces holds firm.

-The parking lot across the street would soon be replaced by the towering Goldman Sachs building.
+The parking lot across the street would soon be replaced by the towering 85 Broad Street (the former Goldman Sachs building).
 Interestingly, underneath these cars lies the remnants of Dutch New Amsterdam, including the earlier Lovelace’s Tavern.
 [LOC]

 Samuel Fraunces, in a portrait of the tavern owner painted between 1770-1785, giving little clue to what many consider to be his real racial identity.
 The lineage of the man nicknamed ‘Black Sam’ continues to be debated to this day.